-- Margaret Greene co-wrote What Men Have to Do With It: Public Policies to Promote Gender Equality with Peter Pawlak.
-This report describes policies from around the world that seek to involve men in challenging norms and improving equality.
+Margaret Greene is a co-author of What Men Have to Do With It: Public Policies to Promote Gender Equality.
+The report describes policies from around the world that seek to involve men in challenging norms and improving equality/

-- Margaret Greene worked with the Futures Group in Cambodia to conduct policy analysis and advocacy for greater acknowledgement of the role of men and boys in reproductive health and HIV.
-Based on this analysis, published as From Adding to the Burden to Sharing the Load: Guidelines for Male Involvement in Reproductive Health in Cambodia, a directive on men and boys was integrated into the national reproductive health policy.
+Greene also worked with the Futures Group in Cambodia to conduct policy analysis and advocacy for greater acknowledgement of the role of men and boys in reproductive health and HIV.
+Based on the guidelines arising from this analysis, published as From Adding to the Burden to Sharing the Load: Guidelines for Male Involvement in Reproductive Health in Cambodia, a directive on men and boys was integrated into the national reproductive health policy.

-- Greene’s collaborated with Population Action International on In This Generation: Sexual and Reproductive Health Policies For a Youthful World, a seven-country analysis of youth policy.
-The report shows what countries as diverse as Iran, Mexico and the Netherlands have done to invest more holistically in young people’s sexual and reproductive lives.
+Greene’s work at Population Action International was published as In This Generation: Sexual and Reproductive Health Policies For a Youthful World, a seven-country analysis of youth policy.
+The report shows how countries as diverse as Iran, Mexico and the Netherlands have invested in young people’s sexual and reproductive lives.